Subshifts with sparse traces: Corollaries

 Then $\psi(x)$ is a coding of a rotated version of $x$.
 Let $Y$ be the subshift generated by the points $\psi(x)$.
-Now, it follows from the assumption that the subshift $\psi(X)$ is rowsparse, and contains a point of one of the three types in Theorem~\ref{thm:Main}.
-It is easy to check that finite points must come from finite points through a rotation, and paths must come from paths, which we can make uniformly recurrent by again passing to an almost minimal subshift.
-Blob fractals need not a priori come from blob fractals (since our definition of blob fractal implies almost minimality).
-However, it is again clear that any almost minimal subsystem will be supported by a blob fractal. \end{proof}
+Now, it follows from the assumption that the subshift $\psi(X)$ is trace sparse, and contains a point of one of the three types in Theorem~\ref{thm:WhatminimalCases}.
+It is easy to check that finite points must come from finite points through a rotation, and highways must come from roads in direction $d^T$, which we can turn into highways in direction $d^T$ by again passing to an almost minimal subshift. \Froctals{} need not a priori come from \froctals{} (since our definition of \froctal{} implies almost minimality).
+However, it is again clear that any almost minimal subsystem will be supported by a \froctal{}. \end{proof}